PlayerOneAstronomy/P1CamPython/README.md

-# Player One camera SDK python wrapper
+# Player One Camera SDK python wrapper
 This project is based on [cmake_example for pybind11](https://github.com/pybind/cmake_example), means that the Player One camera SDK's python bindings is implemented by using [pybind11](https://github.com/pybind/pybind11).